History Department (HIS)

 Gandhi and the World

-A dominant figure in India's struggle for independence from British rule, M. K. Gandhi (1869-1948) is also one of twentieth century's most influential political activist and thinker as well as a famous pacifist, who inspired peace and civil rights movements globally.
+A dominant figure in India's struggle for independence from British rule, M. K. Gandhi (1869-1948) is also one of the twentieth century's most influential political activists and thinkers as well as a famous pacifist who inspired peace and civil rights movements globally.
 This course charts Gandhi's life and career against events in London, South Africa, and India.
-It examines the evolution and application of his ideas and techniques of non-violent resistance, and his attitudes toward the economy, society and state.
-Gandhi's influence on Indian politics and society is critically assessed and his claim to be the "apostle of non-violent revolution" examined against developments since his death in 1948.
+Students examine the evolution and application of his ideas and techniques of non-violent resistance and his attitudes toward the economy, society, and state.
+Gandhi's influence on Indian politics and society is critically assessed and his claim to be the "apostle of non-violent revolution" is examined against developments since his death in 1948.
 Prior knowledge of Indian history is not required for this course.
 Offered Occasionally.

 HIS/ARC 365 Cr.3